zzpong/Interactive-ASM-Cheats-Updater/README.md

 | Branch with target address | wing length for bl address | wing length for bl target address | :x: |

 * **Regenerate**: Useful when logs window show "address not found".
 Please change wing length and regenerate until single hit, or maybe double.
+* **Debug**: Generate a debug folder with procedure files to show you what happend during the whole progress.

 #### Save cheat codes with "SaveCHT" button